rill-js/page/README.md

 </h1>

 Full page <head> management for [Rill](https://github.com/rill-js/rill).
-Updating the head element is done using the [set-head](https://github.com/DylanPiercey/set-head) library, with the same api (excluding render).
+Updating the document is done using the [set-page](https://github.com/DylanPiercey/set-page) library, with the same api (excluding render).

 # Installation